Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/fauna-entry.md

 **Name:** Ceres Fauna
 **Guild:** Scarlet Wand

-Fauna embodied the ideals of her guild—intelligence and curiosity—though exactly how she applied those traits to the betterment of the kingdom remains a hot topic.
+Fauna embodied the ideals of her [guild](#entry:guild-entry)—intelligence and curiosity—though exactly how she applied those traits to the betterment of the kingdom remains a hot topic.
 As early as Day 2, she boldly declared her intent to abandon all kingdom-related duties and instead live life as an "NPC," launching her personal venture: _FaunaMart_.

-FaunaMart rapidly became a household name—if not quite for the reasons Fauna might have hoped, thanks to its flagship product: lottery tickets.
+FaunaMart rapidly became a household name—if not quite for the reasons Fauna might have hoped, thanks to its flagship product: _lottery tickets_.
 Rumors and accusations of scamming ran rampant, but Fauna, ever the determined entrepreneur, remained unfazed.

 She worked tirelessly to build her business, gaining many customers through persistence and savvy marketing.
 Among them was a particularly enthusiastic Mococo—perhaps _too_ enthusiastic—who eventually turned around and sued the store for murky, legally grey reasons.